urob/zmk-helpers/README.md

 keymap using, e.g., `&de_ae`, `&el_alpha` or `&sv_ao`
 (each language has its own prefix; see the language files for a complete list of available characters).

-**Note:** These definitions make use of unicode in the background, please see the unicode documentation above for prerequisites.
-For Linux users, make sure to implement the described workaround for a current issue.
+**Dependencies:** These definitions make use of unicode in the background, see the unicode section above for [prerequisites](#dependencies-for-unicode).

 ### Key position shortcuts